 During the Nazi occupation of Belgium (1940 – 1945), Mechelen’s Dossin was chosen as the transit point for those destined for the concentration camps of eastern Europe.
 These dark times are recalled over three floors at Kazerne Dossin, the excellent museum across the road from the barracks.

 Explore Mechelen by walking along the Dijle Path.
 This pontoon walkway extends from the charming Haverwerf as far as the city’s Botanic Garden.

 TASTE THE LOCAL BREW

 Gouden Carolus, one of Belgium’s best beers is brewed in Mechelen.
-Learn more on a 90-minute tour of Het Anker brewery, which includes tasting two of their Gouden Carolus beers and a small present.
+Learn more on a 90-minute tour of Het Anker Brewery, which includes tasting two of their Gouden Carolus beers and a small present.

-More Destinations for Your Brussels Itinerary
+More Destinations for Your Belgium Itinerary

 Not everyone has the same interests and tastes, and perhaps some of these cities don’t rock your boat.
 If that is the case, here are a few other destinations you should consider adding to your Belgium itinerary.

 DINANT – As pretty as a picture postcard, Dinant lies alongside the River Meuse in the Ardennes and is where Leffe beer began.

 YPRES – The heart of the World War I battlefields